adluck/firekyt/replit.md

-✓ Fixed add new ad functionality to start with blank fields instead of pre-filled sample data ✓ Replaced default sample data in form initialization with empty fields for clean user experience ✓ Enhanced addAd function with form.reset() to properly handle React Hook Form field updates ✓ Achieved professional leaderboard appearance with balanced proportions and proper breathing room
+✓ Fixed add new ad functionality to start with blank fields instead of pre-filled sample data ✓ Replaced default sample data in form initialization with empty fields for clean user experience ✓ Enhanced addAd function with form.reset() to properly handle React Hook Form field updates ✓ Fixed form key issue that was clearing all ads instead of just creating new empty ones ✓ Removed aggressive form re-rendering that was causing existing ad data loss ✓ Achieved professional leaderboard appearance with balanced proportions and proper breathing room

 ## User Preferences